cromachina/fanbox-bot/README.md

 The bot accesses the Fanbox API using your Fanbox session token.
 This is found in your browser cookies when accessing Fanbox.

 ## Fanbox API Restriction
 As of 2024-06-26, it seems that Fanbox has increased security for their API, possibly to stop scrapers.
 You may find that you have had to enter a captcha on Fanbox recently, and if you were using the bot before, it's now broken.
 Changes to the cookies the API uses seem to be tied to your IP address, so using the bot from another IP address will cause Fanbox API to return "403 Forbidden".
-So far, the only way I've found to get around this issue is by using the bot on my local PC where I had updated my Fanbox session cookies.
-It may be possible to also use another computer within the same network to run the bot, as long as the external IP address is the same.
-Refer to the `config-template.yml` to see how the cookies and headers have been updated.

-If you had wanted to run the bot on an always-online VM, you might have to actually get a browser running on the VM and login to Fanbox from there to get the correct tokens.
+If you want to run the bot on an always-online VM, you can get the correct tokens by using your VM as a proxy for your web browser like so:
+- Create an SSH tunnel to your VM server from the command line: `ssh -N -D 9090 myuser@my.server.ip.address` (replace `myuser` with your VM user name and `my.server.ip.address` with your VM's IP address).
+  - On Windows, SSH might be installed by default, but if not, you can install PuTTY to make it available.
+- Go into your browser proxy settings, for example in Firefox: `Settings -> Network Settings -> Manual Proxy configuration`
+- Fill out `SOCKS Host` with `localhost` and `Port` with `9090`, and click `Ok`
+- Open a private tab, go to Fanbox and login.
+- Collect the cookies/tokens needed by `config.yml` (see below under `Install and configuration`)
+- Close the private tab and revert your browser network settings (usually `Use System Proxy Settings`)
+- You can stop the SSH tunnel by pressing `ctrl + C`

 ## Access control
 The Discord user sends the bot their Pixiv ID number, which will grant appropriate access.
 You can simply tell the users to message their Pixiv profile link to the bot, for example `https://www.pixiv.net/users/11`, which will extract `11` and check that ID.